 The Remuneration Committee has established a Remuneration Policy for Executive Directors of the Board that has a clear focus on Member value.
-To this end, the remuneration packages of the Chief Executive, Deputy Chief Executive and Commercial Director who are Executive Directors of the Board, are linked to our success and personal performance of the individual.
+To this end, the remuneration packages of the Executive Directors of the Board are linked to our success and personal performance of the individual.